Andrew-S-Rosen/periodic_trends/README.md

 Use the `--extended` flag followed by either `true` or `false` to select if you'd like to include the lanthanides and actinides.
 The default is `true` for inclusion of the lanthanides and actinides.

+Use the `--period_remove` flag followed by a list of integers to remove the corresponding periods from the periodic table.

+Use the `--group_remove` flag followed by a list of integers to remove the corresponding groups from the periodic table.

 Use the `--log_scale` flag followed by a either 0 or 1 to select if you want a linearized (0) color map and color bar or loagrithmic (1) color map and color bar.
 The default is 0 for a linearized scale.

 Use the `--cbar_height` flag followed by a positive integer to set the height (in pixels) of the color bar axis.
 The default is automatically chosen to be the full height of the figure.